smartobjectoriented/so3/ADDITIONS.md

 ### Tests folder

-Under `usr/tests/src` are test programs that check the kernel functionnality as a black box through syscalls.
+Under `usr/tests/src` are test programs that check the kernel functionality as a black box through syscalls.

 These test programs are run through the automated test suite (Cukinia in the test stage of the Jenkins pipeline)

 ## File System folder

 The `create_img.sh` script has been replaced by two scripts `create_partitions.sh` and `populate_sd_image.sh`.
-The new script do not require root priviledges at all.
+The new script do not require root privileges at all.
 The final populated sd image can be copied to an actual sd card using dd.

-The new scripts (e.g., deploy.sh) make use of tools such as mke2fs and mcopy in order to copy files to the partitions without mounting them (which requires root priviledges).
+The new scripts (e.g., deploy.sh) make use of tools such as mke2fs and mcopy in order to copy files to the partitions without mounting them (which requires root privileges).
 The partitions can still be mounted for e.g., manual inspection or modification.

-This is removes the need to run anything with root priviledges and so will save the user from harm (e.g., formatting the wrong /dev/entry) as well as allow for easier automation.
+This is removes the need to run anything with root privileges and so will save the user from harm (e.g., formatting the wrong /dev/entry) as well as allow for easier automation.

 ## Rootfs / Ramfs folder

-The `create_ramfs.sh` script has been rewritten so that it does not require any priviledged commands, it will create an image with a FAT partition.
-The `deploy.sh` has also been rewritten so that it does not require any priviliedged commands.
+The `create_ramfs.sh` script has been rewritten so that it does not require any privileged commands, it will create an image with a FAT partition.
+The `deploy.sh` has also been rewritten so that it does not require any privileged commands.
 This script also copies the contents of `usr/out/` in the file system if no specific folder is passed as an argument.